PFAS in Drinking Water

 Culligan now offers an at-home PFAS test kit that identifies 55 PFAS compounds down to 1 part per trillion in your water.
 The testing process requires just four simple steps and you can expect results in as little as 10 days.
 Based on the results, your local Culligan expert can recommend the right PFAS water treatment solution for you.
 Get peace of mind with a PFAS test from Culligan.

-Worried about your water?
+Worried about forever chemicals in your water?

 Culligan now offers an at-home PFAS test kit.